rabwill/short-trey-instructions/instructions.md

 ## Step 2: Test the API

-In this step you'll test the API manually and, in the process, learn about what it does.
+In this step, you'll test the API manually and, in the process, learn about what it does.

 ### GET the /me resource
 - [ ] With the debugger still running 1️⃣, switch to the code view in Visual Studio Code 2️⃣.
 Open the **http** folder and select the **treyResearchAPI.http** file 3️⃣.